sunfishcode/hello-wasi-http/README.md

 # Hello WASI HTTP!

-This is a simple tutorial to get started with WASI HTTP using the `wasmtime serve` command in [Wasmtime] 14.0.
+This is a simple tutorial to get started with WASI HTTP using the `wasmtime serve` command in [Wasmtime] 17.0.
 It runs an HTTP server and forwards requests to a Wasm component via the [WASI HTTP] API.

 [Wasmtime]: https://wasmtime.dev
 [WASI HTTP]: https://github.com/WebAssembly/wasi-http/

-The WASI HTTP API is settling down but as of this writing not quite stable.
+The WASI HTTP API is now stable, and part of WASI Preview 2.
-This tutorial uses a snapshot of it that's implemented in Wasmtime 14.0.0.

-With that said...
+So without further ado...

 ## Let's go!

-First, [install `cargo component`](https://github.com/bytecodealliance/cargo-component#requirements), version 0.4.1, which is a tool for building Wasm components implemented in Rust.
+First, [install `cargo component`](https://github.com/bytecodealliance/cargo-component#requirements), version 0.7.1, which is a tool for building Wasm components implemented in Rust.
 (See [here] for information about building Wasm components from other languages too!)